-Summary: Former PhD student (awaiting viva) and seminar tutor in the School of English.
+Summary: Interdisciplinary PhD graduate.
 Thesis entitled "Literary and historical representations of Edward II and his favourites, c.1305-1700".
 Pronouns: he/him.

 Teaching Commitments: Medieval Literature (Semester 1 2017-18) Narratives of Witchcraft and Magic (Semester 2 2015-16, 2016-17) Renaissance Literature (Semester 1 2014-15, 2015-16, 2016-17, 2017-18) The Plays of Shakespeare (Semester 2, 2015)

-I have recently submitted my PhD thesis, and am awaiting my viva.
-My thesis (supervised by Professor Paul Hammond) investigates references to Edward IIs close relationships with his male favourites in medieval and early modern England, encompassing chronicle/historical texts, drama, poetry and political writings.
+My PhD thesis (School of English, University of Leeds, 2017) was entitled 'Literary and historical representations of Edward II and his favourites, c.1305-1700'.
+The thesis investigates references to Edward IIs close relationships with his male favourites in medieval and early modern England, encompassing chronicle/historical texts, drama, poetry and political writings.
 Although these texts are frequently brought to bear on debates concerning the sexual and/or romantic nature of Edward II's relationships with men, they are rarely considered as part of an accumulative, increasingly sensationalised myth surrounding him (which finds expression, for example, in the growth of a historiographical consensus concerning his murder by anal penetration with a red-hot spit).
 Moreover, analysis of these texts frequently displays anachronistic attitudes regarding the conception of sex (between men or otherwise) in the periods that produced them.
 My research therefore aims to contextualise these texts within both the historiographical development of Edward II's story, and a scholarly understanding of the history of sex.
 Close reading, as my central methodology, will both illuminate influences between texts and facilitate the responsible interrogation of what are frequently ambiguous descriptions.
-Once completed, the thesis will provide a guide to medieval and early modern perceptions of Edward IIs sexual behaviour that is grounded in and informed by contemporary attitudes.
+It provides a guide to medieval and early modern perceptions of Edward IIs sexual behaviour that is grounded in and informed by contemporary attitudes.

 In 2015-16, I curated the exhibition For All Time: Shakespeare In Yorkshire at the Treasures of the Brotherton Gallery.
 Showcasing the Brothertons English Literature collection, the exhibition explored Shakespeares engagement with English (particularly Yorkshire) history, and the ways in which directors and actors continue to use his work to ask questions about regional identity.